Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Bronte, placing the area among the bottom 25% of areas assessed nationally

-Bronte has averaged approximately 6 new dwelling approvals annually over the past five financial years, totalling an estimated 31 homes.
-In FY26 so far, 3 approvals have been recorded.
-On average, around 2.6 people moved to Bronte per year for each new home constructed between FY21 and FY25, indicating solid demand supporting property values.
-New homes are being built at an average expected construction cost of $1,490,000, targeting the premium market segment with higher-end properties.
+Based on AreaSearch analysis of ABS building approval numbers, Bronte has averaged approximately 6 new dwelling approvals annually over the past 5 financial years, totalling an estimated 33 homes.
+So far in FY2026, 3 approvals have been recorded.
+Between FY21 and FY25, an average of 2.5 people moved to Bronte per year for each new home constructed, indicating solid demand supporting property values.
+New homes are being built at an average expected construction cost value of $1,490,000, targeting the premium market segment with higher-end properties.

 Frequently Asked Questions - Development